-The engineers responsible for plotting out the circuits on computer processors and power management chips earned vastly higher salaries this year than engineers using them to build everything from robotic arms to medical devices.
+The engineers that plot out circuits in everything from computer processors to power management chips earned vastly higher salaries this year than engineers using them to build everything from robotic arms to medical devices.
+It is a longstanding trend in electrical engineering.

 The average semiconductor engineer earned $163,416 including bonuses and stock options in 2016, according to a recent survey conducted by Electronic Design.
-That income stands out against the average electrical engineer’s total compensation of $113,250, according to the data.
+The average electrical engineer’s total compensation was $113,250, according to the data.
 And it was almost $35,000 higher than the next biggest wage-earners.

 For years, semiconductor engineers have far outpaced average electrical engineers.
 In 2015, the average semiconductor engineer’s salary was $22,000 higher than the average worker.
 In 2014, the salary gap was almost $30,000, according to data from previous Electronic Design surveys.